Graduate College Faculty & Staff International Applicants With Fulbright Fellowships Seeking Graduate Admission To Illinois

 Some Fulbright sponsors may request periodic information on a student’s academic progress, health status, or other personal circumstances.
 Faculty and staff should remember that the sharing of such information is governed by FERPA, which means that sharing such information is prohibited unless the student has provided express written consent directly to the faculty or staff member.

-If you have additional questions about international Fulbright grants, contact the Graduate College’s Office of External Fellowships at ExtFellowships@illinois.edu.
+If you have additional questions about international Fulbright fellowships, contact the Graduate College’s Office of External Fellowships at ExtFellowships@illinois.edu.